History of The Musical Stage

 Although American audiences were ready embrace new and vibrant native-born musicals, West End imports remained popular.
-The first theatrical sensation of the new century was the British musical comedy Florodora (1899 - London 455 /1900 - NY 553), the story of a young woman seeking romance and the restoration of a stolen inheritance.
+The first theatrical sensation of the new century was the British musical comedy Florodora (1899 - London 455 performances /1900 - NY 553 performances), the story of a young woman seeking romance and the restoration of a stolen inheritance.
 When it opened to rave reviews in London a year earlier, various producers in New York rejected the show as "too British" -- but a team of newcomers took a chance, earning millions of dollars.
-When Florodora's sextet of attractive chorines (each standing five foot four and weighing a uniform 130 pounds) joined their well-dressed male counterparts to sing (with heavy Mayfair accents) the flirtatious "Tell Me Pretty Maiden" audiences were entranced –
+When Florodora's sextet of attractive chorines (each standing five foot four and weighing a uniform 130 pounds) joined their well-dressed male counterparts to sing (with heavy Mayfair accents) the flirtatious "Tell Me Pretty Maiden" audiences were entranced --

 Other British musicals enjoyed record setting success on both sides of the Atlantic.
-West End lyricist George Dance and American-born composer Howard Talbot designed A Chinese Honeymoon (1901 - 1,074 London)to please provincial English audiences, but Londoners were so taken by this tale of British couples who honeymoon in China and inadvertently break the kissing laws (did somebody say Mikado?) that it became the first West End show ever to run over a thousand performances.
+West End lyricist George Dance and American-born composer Howard Talbot designed A Chinese Honeymoon (1901 - 1,074 performances in London)to please provincial English audiences, but Londoners were so taken by this tale of British couples who honeymoon in China and inadvertently break the kissing laws (did somebody say Mikado?) that it became the first West End show ever to run over a thousand performances.
 The show managed a profitable 376 performance run on Broadway the following year.

 The Wizard of Oz

 In 1900, there were over 3,000 professional theaters across the United States.
 Some were glorified tents, but at least 1,000 were equipped to house Broadway-level productions.
 By 1904, it is estimated that over 400 touring companies were trouping plays across the country.
 With millions of dollars at stake, there was fierce competition to control this blossoming business.

 No Business Like Show Business

 Everyone working in the American theatre of the early 20th Century, from producers on down to the ushers, saw theatre as a business, not an art form.
 Productions had to be commercially successful to attract audiences, breed imitators and form the basis for future trends.
 This meant that all shows, musicals included, had to appeal to the growing middle and working classes.
-The resulting musicals of the early 1900s were mostly unpretentious, upbeat and funny celebrations of American know-how and decency.
+The resulting musicals of the early 1900s were mostly unpretentious, upbeat comic celebrations of American know-how and decency.
 And no one was more expert at providing such entertainments than a little guy named Cohan.

 Cohan moved beyond his creative and performing talents to become one of the most powerful producers in show business, forming a longtime partnership with Sam Harris.
 In fact, Cohan excelled in more capacities than anyone else in American theatrical history.
-Friend and fellow performer William Collier put it this way –
+Friend and fellow performer William Collier put it this way:

 It would take a bitter actors' strike and a change in popular taste to put the brakes on Cohan's popularity.
 He remained "The Man Who Owned Broadway" until the 1920s.
 Cohan's shows had little appeal outside the United States and are too simplistic to be revived today, but the best of his songs are still familiar, including the wartime hit "Over There."
-Cohan always ended his curtain calls with the same signature speech –
+Cohan always ended his curtain calls with the same signature speech:

 (Note: You can find more about Cohan in our special section, Cohan 101.)